 For example, haptic feedback can enhance a digital poster, like a music festival graphic, with vibrations mimicking a beat when tapped.
 ASMR sound effect, like a rustle, can enrich a static magazine cover.

-Responsive animations and kinetic typography, such as a logo morphing or text animating in an infographic built with tools like Figma or Adobe After Effects, can add dynamic motion to static visuals.
+Responsive animations and kinetic typography, such as a graphic element morphing or text animating built with tools like Figma or Adobe After Effects, can add an engaging dynamic motion to static visuals or help explain a complex idea.

-AR, powered by tools like Meta Spark, can add a 3D interaction turning a static Instagram ad into a virtual try-on filter or an application like Artvive, can animate a gallery poster’s artwork when scanned.
+AR, powered by tools like Meta Spark, can add a 3D interaction turning a static Instagram ad, for instance, into a virtual try-on filter.
+An application like Artvive, can animate a gallery poster’s artwork or a billboard when scanned.

-By allowing users to manipulate elements, receive feedback, or navigate content at their own pace, these interactive layers create a sense of control and immersion, key factors in both user engagement and accessibility.
+By allowing users to manipulate elements, receive feedback, or navigate content at their own pace, these interactive layers can create a sense of control and immersion, which are key factors in both user engagement and accessibility.

 The designer today needs to be an author creating rather than representing experiences